Stochastic approximation of symmetric Nash equilibria in queueing games: Model and preliminaries

 \begin{lemma} Assume that $\mathbf{u(p)}$ is continuous for all $\mathbf{p}\in\Delta$.
 Then a symmetric equilibrium strategy $\mathbf{p}^e\in\Delta$ exists, and this strategy satisfies $\mathbf{p}^e = \mathbf{f}(\mathbf{p}^e)$. \end{lemma} Lemma \ref{lem:existence-of-equilibiurm} follows directly from Lemma \ref{lem:equilibrium-equivalence} and the continuity of $\mathbf{f}$ by applying Brouwer's fixed-point theorem.
 As a consequence of Lemma \ref{lem:existence-of-equilibiurm}, when $\mathbf{u(p)}$ is accessible and can be evaluated directly, then a simple fixed-point iteration algorithm can be used to approximate an equilibrium; To this end, we think of $\mathbf{u(p)}$ as the vector that determines the direction of the step at each iteration, giving rise to the following (deterministic) adaptive-iteration scheme:

-where $\{\gamma_n\}_{n\geq 1}$ is a positive sequence called the \textit{step-size sequence}, and satisfies $\sum_{n= 1}^\infty \gamma_n=\infty$.
-By choosing $\{\gamma_n\}_{n\geq 1}$ such that $\gamma_n \to 0$, assuming $\mathbf{u}(\cdot)$ is continuous, any limit point of the algorithm in \eqref{eq:FI_iteration} corresponds to an equilibrium strategy.
+where $\{\gamma_n\}_{n\geq 1}$ is a positive sequence called the \textit{step-size sequence}, and satisfies $\sum_{n= 1}^\infty \gamma_n=\infty$ (in applications, the requirement $\gamma_n\to0$ is further imposed for regulation).
+Assuming $\mathbf{u}(\cdot)$ is continuous, any limit of the sequence in \eqref{eq:FI_iteration} corresponds to an equilibrium strategy.
 Yet, the latter statement alone does not make any conclusion about whether or not convergence takes place, and in some cases the iterate may indeed end up oscillating between non-equilibrium strategies.
-Further regulating assumptions on $\mathbf{u}(\cdot)$ are needed (for example, Assumption \ref{assum:finite_u} below) to guarantee convergence to an equilibrium.
-General conditions under which \eqref{eq:FI_iteration} converges is a rather technical issue that exceeds the scope of our discussion here; some relevant information is provided in Appendix~\ref{sec:app_convergence-proof}. \begin{remark} Consider a point $\mathbf{p}^e$ in the (relative) interior of $\Delta$, $\mathbf{p}^e \in \Delta^\mathrm{o}$.
+Further regulating assumptions on $\mathbf{u}(\cdot)$ are needed (for example, Assumption \ref{assum:finite_u} below) to guarantee convergence of the algorithm.
+General conditions under which \eqref{eq:FI_iteration} converges is a rather technical issue that exceeds the scope of our discussion here; some relevant information is provided in Appendix~\ref{sec:app_convergence-proof}. \begin{remark} Consider a point $\mathbf{p}\in\Delta$, and let $\gamma>0$ be an arbitrary step size.
 Define